-Abdul Rahman Mohammed Manuuk is a fisherman in Suakin locality, Red Sea State, Sudan.
+Abdul Rahman Mohammed Mabrook is a fisherman in Suakin locality, Red Sea State, Sudan.
 He is married and has three children; he has been practising fishing for over ten years, taking up the trade from his father and grandfather before him.
+Three years into the project, Abdul Rahman told us:

 “I had two boats before but I was considering selling them as I couldn’t afford to maintain them.
 With the help of SOS Sahel I have improved both boats and I now rent a third.
 I have been able to buy engines, ice boxes and fishing gears thanks to the project, and I plan to buy a GPS system in the future.
 This will improve my catch even more, as I will be able to find good fishing ground, even at night… With my improved income I have been able to build a new home for myself and my family.”